oracle/graal/docs/reference-manual/native-image/Bundles.md

 ```

 For building in a container you require either _podman_ or _rootless docker_ to be available on your system.
-Additionally, building in a container is currently only supported for Linux, if using any other OS native image will not create and use a container image.
+Additionally, building in a container is currently only supported for Linux.
+Using any other OS native image will not create and use a container image.
 The container tool used for running the image build can be specified with `<buildArg>--bundle-create,container=podman<buildArg>` or `<buildArg>--bundle-create,container=docker<buildArg>`.
 If not specified, `native-image` uses one of the supported tools.
 If available, `podman` is preferred and rootless `docker` is the fallback.

 The Dockerfile used to build the container image may also be explicitly specified with `--bundle-create,container,dockerfile=<path-to-dockerfile>`.
 If no Dockerfile was specified, a default Dockerfile is used, which is based on the Oracle Linux 8 container images for GraalVM from [here](https://github.com/graalvm/container).